dejanu/az104/azdevops/velocity.md

 ```

 * Lead time: measures the total time elapsed from the creation of work items to their completion
+    * Lead Time is an example of a faster outcomes metric associated with an Azure DevOps project

 * Cycle time: measures the time it takes for your team to complete work items once they begin actively working on them

 * Burndown charts: focus on remaining work within a specific time period.

-* Lead Time is an example of a faster outcomes metric associated with an Azure DevOps project
+* Mean time to recover is an example of a quality and security metric
+* Server to Admin Ratio and Application Performance are examples of efficiency metrics

 * Cumulative flow diagrams (CFD)